harisbabic/Rooms/README.md

 This setup provides a fully functional prototype that integrates all the improvements and developments we discussed.
 The next steps would involve refining each feature, improving the user experience, and thoroughly testing the application.

-Would you like me to elaborate on any specific part of this implementation, or shall we discuss how to prioritize these features for development?​​​​​​​​​​​​​​​​
+Would you like me to elaborate on any specific  of this implementation, or shall we discuss how to prioritize these features for development?​​​​​​​​​​​​​​​​

 Part II